Jordan Walker (baseball): St. Louis Cardinals

 On March 25, 2023, Cardinals president of baseball operations John Mozeliak announced that Walker had made the Opening Day roster.
 On March 30, Walker started in right field for the Cardinals and recorded his first major league hit and run batted in.
 On April 5, Walker recorded his first career major league home run off of Michael Tonkin of the Atlanta Braves.
 On April 12, Walker singled off of Connor Seabold of the Colorado Rockies.
 The hit was his 12th consecutive game in which he hit safely, tying Eddie Murphy of the 1912 Philadelphia Athletics for the longest hitting streak for a rookie under the age of 21 since 1900.
-He was optioned to Triple-A Memphis on April 26, and was subsequently recalled to the major leagues on June 2, where he spent the remainder of the season.
-Over 117 games (making 115 starts in the outfield and as designated hitter), Walker slashed .276/.342/.445 with 16 home runs and 51 RBIs.
+He was optioned to the Memphis Redbirds of the Triple-A International League on April 26, and was subsequently recalled to the major leagues on June 2, and spent the remainder of the season with St. Louis.
+Over 117 games with the Cardinals in his rookie season, in which he made 115 starts in the outfield and as designated hitter, he slashed .276/.342/.445 with 16 home runs and 51 RBIs.

 Walker opened the 2024 season as the Cardinals' starting right fielder.
-He was demoted to Triple-A Memphis on April 24 after starting the year with a .155 batting average.
+He was optioned to Memphis on April 24 after starting the year with a .155 batting average.
 Walker was recalled by the Cardinals on August 12, going 1-for-11 over four games, before being sent back down on August 20.
+He was recalled for a final time, on August 30, following Tommy Pham being designated for assignment.
+Walker appeared in 51 games for the Cardinals and hit .201 with five home runs and 20 RBIs.

+Walker was named to St. Louis' Opening Day roster for the 2025 season.
+He missed time during the season due to a wrist injury and appendicitis and was placed on the injured list.
+He was activated from the injured list on July 18, and spent the remainder of the season on the Cardinals active roster.
+He played in a total of 111 games for St. Louis and had a slash line of .215/.278/.306 with six home runs, 41 RBIs, and 13 doubles across 363 total at-bats.

+In 2026 spring training, Walker spent time in the Cardinals' hitting lab, with Walker stating he wanted to "slow things down in the batter’s box and be ready for any pitch coming to the plate."
+He made the Cardinals Opening Day roster, and started for the team in right field and batted sixth in the lineup.
+Walker was named an All-Star for the first time in his career after posting a .290 batting average, 19 home runs and a National League-leading 63 runs batted in.
+He won the 2026 Home Run Derby, defeating Kyle Schwarber in the final round, 12–11.
+He hit his final six home runs in a row to secure the win and became the first Cardinal to win the Home Run Derby.